-A Republican, Lillehaugen was first elected to the North Dakota House in 1926 and served one term.
-He was also elected to the House in 1932, serving another term.
-In 1940, he was again elected to the House, and served seven consecutive terms.
+A Republican, Lillehaugen was first elected to the North Dakota House in 1926, serving one term.
+He was elected again to the House in 1932, serving another term.
+In 1940, he was again elected and served seven consecutive terms.
 In 1952, Lillehaugen was a delegate to the Republican National Convention in Chicago.